emhill/117-Su15/src/morea/07.lists/pwod.md

 ## mode.py

 Create a program that calculates the most frequently occurring number in a list of 10 numbers.
 You may hard-code in a list of numbers rather than getting them as input from the user.
-You may use the python [mode](https://docs.python.org/3.4/library/statistics.html#statistics.mode) function.
+You may use the python [mode](https://docs.python.org/3.4/library/statistics.html#statistics.mode) function from the statistics package.

 ***Recommended Development Steps:***